Rasmus-M-C/CTP2/README.md

 ## Introduction

-The Automated Light guide system is designed to deal with the problem of guiding elderly people to the bathroom from the bedroom and back at the nighttime.
+The Automated Light guide system is designed to deal with the problem of guiding elderly people to the bathroom from the bedroom and back at 10 pm to 9 am

 ## Project demonstration